-Despite lots of technology scattered around everywhere, real estate today is still done largely as it's traditionally done.
-The majority of real estate pros focus on getting new buyers and home sellers using the same techniques they've been using for the past 50 years or so:
+Despite lots of technology scattered around everywhere, real estate today is still done largely as it's traditionally been done.
+In fact, the majority of real estate pros focus on getting new buyers and home sellers using the same techniques they've been using for the past 50 years or so:

 - Local networking (i.e. "Shaking hands and kissing babies")